How to contribute

 Tell us what you would like to see in Brian

-Help us prioritize the future features by telling us what is most important to you.
+Help us prioritize the future features by telling us what is most important to you, either via the Brian community forum or on Twitter.